Focus turns to investigation in deadly Alaska mid-air crash

-Coast Guard Lt.
-Brian Dykens said Tuesday evening that his agency and the Ketchikan Volunteer Rescue Squad found two bodies near the crash site of the smaller plane involved in the collision, a single-engine de Havilland DHC-2 Beaver.
+The Coast Guard said two bodies were recovered Tuesday near the crash site of the smaller plane involved in the collision.